CodingCellist/codingcellist.github.io/content/en/post/media-i-enjoyed-2023/index.md

 ÁTTA is a bit like () but with a more generally uplifting sound and more piano.
-The fourth track, "Klettur", builds up these absolutely fantastic small tensions using dissonance, and then the chorus resolves them all with a beautiful harmony that just washes over you.
-It's phenomenal!
+The fourth track, "Klettur", builds up these absolutely fantastic small tensions using dissonance, and then the chorus resolves them all with a beautiful harmony that just washes over you; it's phenomenal!

 ÁTTA can be listened to both in the background and in a more focused session, and in both cases, I've found, leaves you feeling refreshed and at least a bit